vivek-vishwanath/xv6/instructions/lab4.md

 permitted, the operation should occur as they did before the permission system was added.

-NIT: Directory reads include the "path walk" a filesystem does to open a file in a nested directory.
+**NIT**: Directory reads include the "path walk" a filesystem does to open a file in a nested directory.

+By default, all newly created files should be owned by the process that created the file, and have `PROT_R` and `PROT_W` both cleared.

 ### System Call Interface